skillissuedev/ez_al/README.md

 # A simple audio library

-This library makes it easy to play sounds.
+This library makes it easy to play .wav sounds.

     // Initializing ez_al
-    let al = EzAl::new().expect("Failed to open device or create OpenAL context!");
+    let al = EzAl::new().expect("Failed to open current device or create OpenAL context!");

     // Creating an asset
     let asset = WavAsset::from_wav(&al, "sound.wav")